5 Tips for Packing Light

 I see so many people lugging around huge toiletry bags filled with all manner of creams and pastes that, for the most part, sit unused taking up space, ignored by their owner who is too busy exploring the world to remember that they’re even there.
 To get around this problem, take note of what you actually use and need when you’re at home, and be sure to pack only the necessary items.
-Use small travel bottles so that you don’t have to lug around huge plastic containers (anything under 100ml can be carried in your hand luggage on-board your flight), and opt for 3 in 1 solutions, often available as shampoo/conditioner/body wash combos.
+Use small travel bottles so that you don’t have to lug around huge plastic containers (here at the Scrubba we offer non-drip, carry on compliant 37ml and 60ml silicone bottles in convenient triple packs) and opt for 3 in 1 solutions, often available as shampoo/conditioner/body wash combos.
 Choosing a small toiletry bag and challenging yourself to fit all your items into it is also a great way to cut down and ensure you’re not just packing for the sake of filling all available space.

-A typical mistake is trying to fit four season’s worth of clothes into one bag, which is completely unnecessary, not to mention exceptionally difficult.
+A typical mistake is trying to fit four seasons' worth of clothes into one bag, which is completely unnecessary, not to mention exceptionally difficult.
 I recommend doing some research on your travel destination, as this will help you to make an informed decision about the sort of clothes you actually need to pack to experience the local weather in relative comfort.
 If style is important to you, stick to a colour palette to ensure that all your clothes match, and go for items that can be dressed both up and down, but be sure to prioritise practicality and comfort over fashion.
 Try to wear your heaviest items whilst in transit to avoid having to squeeze bulky boots or coats into your bag, or consider buying such bulky items from a cheap second-hand store whilst abroad.
 At the end of your journey simply leave these items behind, thus negating the need to travel with them at all.
-Finally, do your laundry on the go with your Scrubba wash bag in order to limit yourself to only a few changes of clothes.
+Finally, learn how to do laundry while travelling and pack your Scrubba wash bag in order to limit yourself to only a few changes of clothes.
 If in doubt stick to the rule of three: One item for wearing, one for washing, and one for drying.